 Drafting Information

-The principal author of these regulations is Jean R. Broderick of the Office of Associate Chief Counsel (Corporate), IRS.
+The principal author of these regulations is John P. Stemwedel of the Office of Associate Chief Counsel (Corporate), IRS.
 However, other personnel from the IRS and Treasury Department participated in their development.

 List of Subjects in 26 CFR Part 1